uploadcare/next.js/examples/image-component-uploadcare/README.md

-# Image Component Example
+# Uploadcare loader for Image Component Example

-This example shows how to use the [Image Component in Next.js](https://nextjs.org/docs/api-reference/next/image) serve optimized, responsive images.
+This example shows how to use Uploadcare loader with [Image Component in Next.js](https://nextjs.org/docs/api-reference/next/image).

-The index page ([`pages/index.js`](pages/index.js)) has a couple images, one internal image and one external image.
-In [`next.config.js`](next.config.js), the `domains` property is used to enable external images.
+The index page ([`pages/index.js`](pages/index.js)) has a couple images, one Uploadcare CDN hosted image and one external image.
+In [`next.config.js`](next.config.js), the `path` property is used to set Media Proxy endpoint.
 Run or deploy the app to see how it works!

 ## Deploy your own